 Update and Revision History

-2. On January 5, 2017, the file "AgTFPcountrygeographicgroups.xlsx" was replaced to correct an error in the amount of agricultural land for SE Asia.
+6. On January 5, 2017, the file "AgTFPcountrygeographicgroups.xlsx" was replaced to correct an error in the amount of agricultural land for SE Asia.

-3. The October 2016 update uses a revised method for estimating agricultural labor for Nigeria.
-Nigeria has the largest economy and is the largest agricultural producer in Sub-Saharan Africa, although socio-economic data for this country, particular of its population and labor force, remain subject to considerable uncertainty.
+8. The October 2016 update revised the method for estimating agricultural labor for Nigeria.
+Nigeria has the largest economy and is the largest agricultural producer in Sub-Saharan Africa, although socio-economic data for this country, particularly its population and labor force, remain subject to considerable uncertainty.
 In previous versions, Nigeria agricultural labor force estimates are from Fuglie and Rada (2013), who used FAO data (2006 version) for 1961-1966 and then extrapolated them to the present assuming a 2 percent annual growth rate (roughly the rate for the rest of Sub-Saharan Africa).
-The new method uses national census and survey data to determine the share of the labor force in agriculture over time.
-Multiplying this share by the total labor force gives the size of the agricultural labor force.
+The new method uses national census and survey data to determine the share of the labor force in agriculture over time, and multiplies this share by the ILO estimate of the total labor force to get the size of the agricultural labor force.

-4. The October 2015 international productivity database update corrected an error in FAO data on agricultural land in New Zealand prior to 2002.
+9. The October 2015 update corrected an error in FAO data on agricultural land in New Zealand prior to 2002.
 The agricultural land series for New Zealand for 1961-2002 are derived from Statistics New Zealand (2003).